Dhatu/Data-Structures-Projects/README.md

 the studentLine.

 CSE214-HW2
-Runs a OilChangeManage that implements a LinkedList that holds a Car Object with properites that can merge said Car-List as well
+Runs a OilChangeManager that implements a LinkedList that holds a Car Object with properites that can merge said Car-List as well
 (Cursor placement changes, and removing elements from LinkedList.
 This has a cycling with time periods for user to change the Lists as he/she likes,

 CSE214-HW3